danstarns/project.md/README.md

 # Project.md
 > Work in progress 🚧🏗👷‍♂️

-📝 A Simple and Robust Markdown Inspired Project Management System
+📝 Exemplary markdown inspired project management built with; React, Node, GraphQL & MongoDB.

 # About
 Tired of complicated project management systems?
 What something that speaks to the Markdown 🐱‍👤 inside of you?
 Project.md is designed with simplicity at its heart, letting you manage projects & present your ideas with pure Markdown.
 No longer shall you recursively search nested 'sub tasks' to oblivion 🌌🤯.

-You can use this project as; a template, guide for inspiration, your own deployment and a project to contribute towards 🍻

-# To Do 🎯
+# To Do
-1. Organizations
 2. User Profiles
 3. Task/Project Comments
 4. Notifications/Emails